bazelbuild/bazel-gazelle/extend.md

 The generation test expects a file structure like the following:

 ```
-|-- <testDataPath>
+|-- &lt;testDataPath&gt;
     |-- some_test
         |-- WORKSPACE
-        |-- README.md --> README describing what the test does.
+        |-- README.md --&gt; README describing what the test does.
-        |-- expectedStdout.txt --> Expected stdout for this test.
+        |-- expectedStdout.txt --&gt; Expected stdout for this test.
-        |-- expectedStderr.txt --> Expected stderr for this test.
+        |-- expectedStderr.txt --&gt; Expected stderr for this test.
-        |-- expectedExitCode.txt --> Expected exit code for this test.
+        |-- expectedExitCode.txt --&gt; Expected exit code for this test.
         |-- app
             |-- sourceFile.foo
-            |-- BUILD.in --> BUILD file prior to running gazelle.
+            |-- BUILD.in --&gt; BUILD file prior to running gazelle.
-            |-- BUILD.out --> BUILD file expected after running gazelle.
+            |-- BUILD.out --&gt; BUILD file expected after running gazelle.
 ```

 To update the expected files, run `UPDATE_SNAPSHOTS=true bazel run //path/to:the_test_target`.